srirampc/fsopen/Notes.md

     - DO NOT nest component function definitions.
 When nested, a different child component will be created every render of the parent component, thus resetting the child's state.
+- Ref is sort of a pointer to a object can be anything
+- Ref is used as a pointer to the DOM element .
+- Also the following from [here](https://react.dev/learn/manipulating-the-dom-with-refs#how-to-manage-a-list-of-refs-using-a-ref-callback)
+> Hooks must only be called at the top-level of your component.
+You can’t call useRef in a loop, in a condition, or inside a map() call.

+Solution when we have multiple components as ref is to use a ref callback

+- Use of imperative handle to [expose the API of a component](https://react.dev/learn/manipulating-the-dom-with-refs#exposing-a-subset-of-the-api-with-an-imperative-handle)
+- Effects:
+> Effects let you specify side effects that are caused by rendering itself, rather than by a particular event.

 ## Linting